No. 1 Texas grinds out 7-2 win against No. 17 Tennessee

 Call that one a Minute Maid special.

-Ardoin made it a 6-2 game with a long drive to right center to score Melendez on the sacrifice fly and Stehly scored another run on a single up the middle.
+Ardoin made it a 6-2 game with a long drive to right center to score Melendez on the sacrifice fly and Stehly drove another run on a single up the middle.

 But right-hander Jared Southard didn’t look ready for the setup role in the eighth inning, either, walking a batter, hitting a batter, and leaving the game in favor of closer Aaron Nixon on a 2-0 count after throwing 10 balls and only three strikes.
 Kennedy tracked down a hard-hit line drive into the left-field corner on Nixon’s first pitch and the Texas closer did the rest, working around a walk to load the bases with two strikeouts.